open-access-policies/streaming/_security_policies/sec_pol_008.md

 - Dynamic application security testing (DAST) for web applications
 - Container and cloud infrastructure vulnerability assessments
 - Threat intelligence integration to identify emerging vulnerabilities
+- Internal and external vulnerability scans must be conducted at least quarterly and after any significant change in the network

 **3.2 Vulnerability Assessment and Prioritization**